 I'm an artist, formerly known as Sarreyn—the avatar should help with that.
 I've been a member of this site since early 2009, by the way.
 I changed my name to reflect it in any new fonts that I decide to create here.
 I do all types of art, from sculpting to painting to illustration to building my own models, which, of course, depends on what mood I'm in.
 I'm a science fiction writer with works in progress/revamping, a musician and composer—my music project is Ib: www.facebook.com/heithreiri or www.ibmusic1.bandcamp.com—a lover of tea, coffee, cats, legumes (peanut butter and hummus in particular), quantum physics, typography, anything paranormal, holistics, tantra, and spiritual alchemy.

-Dehuti, which is available on Font Squirrel, or Font Library (see links below), includes a book, italic, bold, and a bold-italic version.
+Dehuti, which is available on Font Squirrel, Font Library, or Smart Fonts, includes a book, italic, bold, and a bold-italic version.
 The Alt (alternate) versions simply differ in the vertical spacing,, i.e., they are closer set.
 Enjoy. :)

 The other fonts, indicated by pairs of glyphs above, are fontstructions that I created years ago.
 They are: Osiri (originally Azurite), Daaghu, Quartzite, Sunstone, and Drakwulf, which I made into a font for a friend.This is a clone